Back to Blog

 Integrity

 A person with integrity works to his or her best ability without trying to find shortcuts that would affect others or the company.
-They care about their own reputations and the company’s reputation, and do their utmost to keep a good reputation for their own benefit, and for the business’s.
+They care about their own reputations as well as the company’s, and do their utmost to keep a good reputation for their own benefit, and for the business’s.

-If you have two or three possible good candidates for a job, this is when soft skills take over in the hiring process.
-It’s all very well having the ability and skill to do the job, but what type of person are you about to hire?
+If you have two or three possible good candidates for a job, this is when soft skills pioritise the hiring process.
+Having the ability and skill to do the job is great, but what type of person are you about to hire?
 Will your hires fit into the company culture?

 Do they understand and appreciate the company brand?
-These questions key are the most important deciding factors for hires.
+These questions are key and should be the most important deciding factors for hires.

-Once you have the right type of person who is a high performer, you can always train them to provide them with the skills and experience to do the job, as long as they have the aptitude they don’t need the technical skills.
+Once you have the right type of person who is a high performer, you can always train them so they have the skills and experience to do the job.
+As long as they have the aptitude, they don’t need the technical skills.
 The people you are looking at recruiting will either fit into the company, or not.

 You see, every company has its own personality and culture, and it takes a certain type of person to fit into that culture.
-You already have like-minded people, people whose values align, even if you are a small business.
+You already have like-minded people in the team, people whose values align, even if you are a small business.
 But you need to keep attracting and hiring like-minded employees so that they have the same approach to their work and to each other, a loyalty to the company’s ethics, and a wish to succeed.

-These are the type of people who stick around in a company and don’t change jobs regularly.
+People with soft skills are the type of people who stick around in a company and don’t regularly change jobs.
 They’re happy where they are; they are a good fit.
 They are engaged in what they do and they enjoy coming to work every day.

-And this is what gives an organization a competitive advantage.
-You see, customers can feel this positive, inclusive attitude too.
+And this is what gives an company a competitive advantage.
+You see, customers can feel this positive, inclusive attitude.
 It comes across in the products and/or services that the business offers.

-• UK places 12th in the world in terms of employee retention and satisfaction, with 74% of employees feeling very satisfied.
+• UK places 33 out of 38 countries in terms of employee retention and satisfaction, with 50% of employees feeling satisfied.

 • Happy workers are 13% more productive.
-An energetic and happy employee will contribute significantly more and experience greater job satisfaction.
+An energetic, happy employee will contribute significantly more and experience greater job satisfaction.

 • A happier employee can increase sales by up to 37%.

-• Up to 69% of employees will reject a job if they know its workers are unhappy.
+• Up to 69% of employees will reject a job if they know other workers are unhappy.

 • A happy employee takes 10 times less sick leave than an unhappy employee.

 • Staff stays longer: According to a Gallup poll, businesses that hire candidates with a positive attitude have 59% lower staff turnover.
-Happy staff stay long term; they don’t change jobs as frequently as those who are not satisfied with their working conditions, the company culture and their tasks.
+Happy staff stay longterm; they don’t change jobs as frequently as those who are dissatisfied with their working conditions, the company culture and their tasks.

 • It costs less to hire and train candidates than to employ highly skilled individuals: Hiring managers and candidates with the right attitude who have a lack of skill, and teaching them the skills to do the job is cheaper than hiring a highly skilled candidate.

-• Business start-ups may find this difficult: When you’re first starting out, you need to search for someone with the skill to impart the knowledge to other staff members.
+• Business start-ups may find this difficult: When you’re first starting out, you need to search for someone who has the skills to impart knowledge to other staff members.
 So you may initially need to hire based on skill, someone who hopefully has the aptitude to teach others to do the same tasks.

-• It takes time to train new candidates: HR needs to take coaching time into account when it hires a new candidate who still has to learn the ropes.
-Without enough training, the new hires fail.
+• It takes time to train new candidates: HR needs to take coaching time into account when hiring a new candidate who still has to learn the ropes.
+Without enough training, the new hires can fail.

-We’ve spoken in depth the importance of hiring on attitude.
+We’ve spoken in depth about hiring on attitude.
 But what is the opposite of a good attitude, and how do you spot one during the interview process?

 • Bad attitude can be defined as someone who lacks emotional intelligence.
 This type of person doesn't want to learn a new skill.

 • However, what your business defines as a bad attitude depends on your company culture and branding.
-Every business has different priorities and these need to be taken into account when deciding what is a good or a bad attitude.
+Every business has different priorities and these need to be taken into account when deciding whether an attitude is good or bad.

-1. Don't ask the following during an interview: Never ask the candidate to 'tell me about yourself'.
+1. There are certain questions you shouldn't ask during an interview.
+Never ask the candidate to 'tell me about yourself'.
 And don't ask what a candidate's weaknesses are.
 Everyone has answers ready for this type of question that don’t necessarily reveal anything about them.

 2. Treat attitude as just as important as education and skill shortage.
 This way, you’ll get a key idea of what the person’s soft skills are.

-3. Make sure the candidate has an aptitude for the job.
+3. Ensure the candidate has an aptitude for the job.
 They may need training, but does the candidate have the aptitude?

 Check out the #1 Bestseller Design & Grow HERE and discover the PASS method and get the Free workbook of the STRENGHT METHOD and never hire another employ you wish you don't have to talk to.